Lindzsy/curriculum/phase1/tcp_sockets.md

 server = TCPServer.new host, port   # make the server

 # Take a request
-socket = s.accept                   # waits until you something connects
+socket = server.accept              # waits until you something connects
 socket.gets                         # read a line (this is the same `gets` method you call on `$stdin`) socket.read 5                       # read 5 characters from the input socket.print "hello!"               # write "hello!" back into the socket (this is the same print you call on `$stdout`)